AmanTank187/blogger/README.md

 ## Learnings

 - Validation with models, validating an email without the help of devise.
+Ensuring the password is secure using bcrypt.

 - Creating controllers without using generate methods.